smikhalevski/doubter/README.md

 // → Shape<{ foo: string, bar: number }>
 ```

-Note that required would force the value of both input and output to be required.
+Note that `required` would force the value of both input and output to be non-`undefined`.

 ## `promise`